Pandora: There Is Salvage Value

 Overall, Pandora's guidance continues to extrapolate upon the themes seen in this quarter: slow (but positive) revenue growth, along with continued margin improvement as evidenced by the trimming in adjusted EBITDA loss forecasts.

-Pandora isn't going to be the 10x winner anymore, but there is salvage value left in the company and it's a prime choice for a rebound play.
+Pandora isn't going to be the 10x winner anymore, but there is salvage value left in the company, and it's a prime choice for a rebound play.
 5 million subscribers and ~$1.5 billion in annual revenues, with loss margins slimming, isn't worth nothing.
 With a valuation beneath 1x revenues, the odds of betting wrong are much lower.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in P over the next 72 hours.